junxit/us-congress-bills-111/metadata.md

 - 2010-12-07 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H8057-8058)
 - 2010-12-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H8057-8058)
 - 2010-12-07 — The title of the measure was amended.
 Agreed to without objection.
+- 2010-12-08 — Received in the Senate and referred to the Committee on Foreign Relations.